JungeuiLee/bamboo_architecture/README.md

 ### 3. Counters are eventually consistent by design

 Counter triggers are not idempotent.
-Eventarc delivers at-least-once, and event-triggered functions default to no retry — so a duplicate delivery double-counts, and a failed update under contention drops an increment permanently.
+The event system delivers at-least-once, and event-triggered functions default to no retry — so a duplicate delivery double-counts, and a failed update under contention drops an increment permanently.
 Turning retry on trades one failure mode for the other.
 Neither setting is safe alone.

 The resolution is to stop treating the trigger as authoritative: